preto-phil/Weather-App/README.md

 To run the Weather App locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/weather-app.git`
-2. Open the project directory.
+1. Open the page deployed on Github.
-3. Open the `index.html` file in your preferred web browser.
-4. Start searching for weather forecasts by entering a location in the search input.
+2. Start searching for weather forecasts by entering a location in the search input.

 ## License